Snagovskiy-Denis/.Machinefiles/README.md

 Runnable scripts are stored in `binary files` folder

+## Crontab

+Run `crontab ./crontab` to replace your current crontab with ./crontab contents, or use `crontab -e` to alter your crontab manually.

 ## TODO

 1. Add stow targets for each directory individually (add --ignore option or create .stow-local-ignore)